MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/manage/manage-updates-new-outlook-windows.md

 This new model for feature delivery is similar to the way that Microsoft Teams releases new functionality, as described in the article, [Public preview in Microsoft Teams](/MicrosoftTeams/public-preview-doc-updates).

-Unlike release channels for the classic Outlook, there is no Monthly Enterprise Channel or Semi-Annual Channel.
-Updates to new Outlook are not managed in [Software Center](/mem/configmgr/core/understand/software-center) nor do they require IT admins to enforce.
-If your organization has a workflow to test builds of the classic Outlook before releasing new them, the best practice will be to enroll part of your organization in Targeted Release .
+Unlike release channels for the classic Outlook, there's no Monthly Enterprise Channel or Semi-Annual Channel.
+Updates to new Outlook aren't managed in [Software Center](/mem/configmgr/core/understand/software-center) nor do they require IT admins to enforce.
+If your organization has a workflow to test builds of the classic Outlook before releasing new them, the best practice is to enroll part of your organization in Targeted Release.

 ## Looking ahead at features coming to new Outlook

 The best way to see which features are coming to the new Outlook is to follow the [Microsoft 365 Roadmap](https://aka.ms/newOutlookforWindows).
-For finer details of updates, such as the timing of individual changes or for feature release status within your organization, you’ll want to subscribe to those updates in the Microsoft 365 [Message Center](/microsoft-365/admin/manage/message-center).
+For detailed information about updates, including the timing of specific changes and feature release statuses in your organization, subscribe to these updates in the Microsoft 365 [Message Center](/microsoft-365/admin/manage/message-center).

 ### Predictability and how to use Targeted Release with new Outlook